TF-M: PSA template

 west build -b nrf5340dk/nrf5340/cpuapp nrf/samples/tfm/provisioning_image -d build_provisioning_image

-west flash --erase -d build_provisioning_image
+west flash --erase --recover -d build_provisioning_image

 Build and flash the TF-M PSA template sample.
 Do not flash with --erase as this will erase the PSA platform security parameters and they will be lost.